Primerica Canada Reviews

 I’m sure Primerica is missing the chance to gather many leads because of this gap.

-So let's take a look at the cost of Primerica's term insurance.
+So let's take a look at the cost of Primerica's term life insurance.
 I think at the end of the day this is the information that is most interesting to my clients.
 They want to know how Primerica compares to their competition.
 Spoiler Alert...They're Expensive!

 Primerica Life Insurance Canada, 20 Year Term, Standard, Non-Smoker Rates